jhill1/SEPwC/source/Python_datetime.inc.rst

     print(now)

-This prints the current date and time based on your computers clock:
+This prints the current date and time based on your computer's clock:

 .. code-block:: bash
     :caption: |cli|